wallarm/api-firewall/docs/migrating/modseс-to-apif.md

 API Firewall's ModSecurity Rules Support module allows parsing and applying ModSecurity rules (secLang) to the traffic.
 The module is implemented using the [Coraza](https://github.com/corazawaf/coraza) project.

-The module works in API and Proxy modes.
-In the [API](../installation-guides/api-mode.md) mode, only requests will are checked.
+The module works for REST API both in the [API](../installation-guides/api-mode.md) and [PROXY](../installation-guides/docker-container.md) modes.
+In the API mode, only requests are checked.

 Supported response actions:

 * `drop`, `deny` - respond to the client by error message with APIFW_CUSTOM_BLOCK_STATUS_CODE code or status value (if configured in the rule).
 * `redirect` - responds by status code and target which were specified in the rule.

+GraphQL API is currently not supported.

 ## Running API Firewall on ModSecurity rules

 To run API Firewall on ModSecurity rules:

 1. Prepare ModSecurity configuration and rule files.
-1. Run API Firewall using the [ModSecurity configuration parameters](#modsecurity-configuration-parameters) to connect the prepared configuration and rule files:
+1. Run API Firewall for REST API as described [here](../installation-guides/docker-container.md) using the [ModSecurity configuration parameters](#modsecurity-configuration-parameters) to connect the prepared configuration and rule files.

-    * For REST API following the procedure described [here](../installation-guides/docker-container.md)
-    * For GraphQL API following the procedure described [here](../installation-guides/graphql/docker-container.md)

 ### ModSecurity configuration parameters